mrhouzlane/Botminator/README.md

 - Take into account the tax(fees) in the arbitrage while setting up orders.
 - Oracle exchange price feed choice : not necessarily the connected exchange <depends on strategy : more liquid exchange will give you more insight into the potential direction of token price>

+We have choose two dexes : Uniswap & QuickSwap :

+The aim here is to create a bot arbitrage with swaps that can reduce the risk of having a sandwich attack to increase the profitability % with :

+- Uniswap V2-Core : adding Chainlink oracle PriceFeed to get prices before / after swap with Uniswap || QuickSwap.

 ### Analysis Tools :